zentar/ucsgOJS/README.md

 # ucsgOJS

-An official theme for OJS 3.2+.
+An adapted theme for OJS 3.2+.

 ## Installation
 This theme can be installed through the **Plugin Gallery** in Open Journal Systems.
 If it's not available in the plugin gallery, you may need to update Open Journal Systems to a compatible version.
 The theme also can be installed manually by picking up and downloading the correspondent version from a [release page]([(https://github.com/zentar/ucsgOJS.git)).